Aloha POS Reviews

 Clover POS

 If you work in the restaurant industry, you've probably heard of Clover POS.
-This system is one of the most popular systems in the restaurant industry, with plenty of quality options for hardware and software.
+It is one of the most popular POS companies and offers a multitude of quality hardware and software options.

 You'll find several features that are similar to those found in the Aloha POS database, including inventory management, loyalty programs, and employee management.